Single combat: Middle Ages

 Sometimes however, such single combat would merely initiate a battle rather than prevent it.
 The most famous example of this was the duel between Russian monk Alexander Peresvet and the Golden Horde champion Chelubey or Temir-Murza at the beginning of the Battle of Kulikovo in 1380.
 The champions killed each other in the first run, though according to Russian legend, Peresvet did not fall from the saddle, while Temir-Murza did.

 In the 16th century Horn of Africa, during a confrontation between the armies of the Ethiopian Empire and those of the Adal Sultanate, emir Mahfuz of the Adal Sultanate sent a challenge into the Ethiopian Christian camp, offering to fight any warrior from among the Christians in single combat.
 This was to be done provided that the victory should be accounted to belong to the army whose champion was victorious, and that both sides should withdraw their troops without further confrontation.
 The challenge was accepted by the enemy.
 Gabriel Andreas, a soldier of tried valourterritory. was chosen as the champion of the Christians by general consensus.
 The two champions met and the fight began.
 During the ensuing combat, Gabriel struck Mahfuz between his neck and shoulders, nearly cleaving his body in two.
 The Emir thus fell dead on the ground.
 Gabriel then cut Mahfuz's head off and took it to the Christian army's ranks.
 As he threw the severed head at the emperor’s feet, he exclaimed "There is the Goliath of the infidels.", thereby signalling his brothers-in-arms to charge into the Adalite lines.
 The charging Christinas defeated their enemies and launched a massive raid into Adalite territory.

+In the late-16th century, during a succession dispute in the Kingdom of Kongo, Álvaro II and his brother decided to engage in single combat to spare bloodshed, with Alvaro coming out on top.

 In Kerala, India, duelling between warriors was used to settle conflicts between local rulers.

 The prime martial caste of Kerala, Nairs, and some prominent Ezhava families made up the Chekavars (which literally means "those who are prepared to die" in the Malayalam language).
 Some prominent warriors who took part in such ankam (duels) were Thacholi Othenan, Unniarcha, Aromal Chekavar, whose legends are described in the Vadukkan Pattukal (Northern Ballads).
 The Mamankam Festival held by the Zamorin ruler in the kingdom of modern-day Kozhikode, was a ritual which glorified the martial traditions of warrior families in the Malabar.
 The ritual ended after the Zamorin was overthrown.
 The Kerala practice was discontinued in the 19th century under the British Raj.

 In Southeast Asia, formal elephant duels were sometimes contested between opposing army leaders to determine the outcome of a conflict, in lieu of full-on fighting by their armies.